raydot/nailing-the-coding-interview/chapters/07-heaps.md

 # Result: 1->1->2->1->3->4->4->5->6
 ```

-**Why this works:** A min heap allows us to always get the smallest element across all k lists in O(log k) time.
-We maintain a heap of the current head of each list, pop the smallest, add it to the result, and push the next node from that list.
+**Why this works:** A min heap always gets the smallest element across all k lists in O(log k) time.
+The method is fairly straightforward: maintain a heap of the current head of each list, pop the smallest, add it to the result, and push the next node from that list.

 **Time Complexity:** O(n log k) - where n is the total number of nodes across all lists, and each heap operation takes O(log k)
 **Space Complexity:** O(k) - the heap stores at most k nodes at a time